webcrunch/contentLibrary/README.md

 # simple-upload-node
-create an script to upload an img or file to an folder with js and Node
+create an script to upload an img or file to an folder with js and Node and multer